Notations #2 open-call

 July 20 - August 2, 2026

-A 2-week interdisciplinary laboratory and a 2-day festival for artists working across sound, music, installation, performance, media, and research.
+Interdisciplinary laboratory and festival for artists working across sound, music, media, installation, performance, and research.

 Deadline: June 1, 2026